harryduong99/video-sharing-backend/README.md

 # Installation & Configuration

-Follow these step to have the project works locally
+Follow these step to have the project work locally

 1. Clone the repository from github
 2. Create `.env` file based on the `.env.example`.